 Punctuation Note: ・ separates unfamiliar loan words or options.

 Application Note: You do not normally write out full sentences in カタカナ.
-This is done in telegraphs (as all telegraph messages are written in カタカナ) and sometimes done artistically in titles, but this is about it. カタカナ is meant to stand out, so if you were to write everything out in カタカナ, it may give off a foreign impression.
+This is, however, done in telegraphs (as all telegraph messages are written fully in カタカナ) and sometimes done artistically in titles of songs, products, etc. カタカナ is meant to stand out, so if you were to write everything out in カタカナ, it may give off a foreign impression or it may be used to essentially italicize the statement, which fits with what follows below.

 カタカナ is used for some Japanese companies. カタカナ is also used to write onomatopoeia (sound effects) and stylistically by authors to italicize words.
 This can be often seen on billboards.